 Summer Movies in the Park, a series of free outdoor movie events in park facilities, is a collaboration between the County of San Diego Department of Parks and Recreation and local parks.
-The program brings families together to encourage quality time and offer a safe, free, age-appropriate event aligning with communities supporting families and giving access to services for parents and kids.
+The program brings families together to encourage quality time and offer a safe, free, ageappropriate event aligning with communities supporting families and giving access to services for parents and kids.
 As a partner, First 5 San Diego used the Summer Movies in the Park platform to screen public service announcements on the importance of healthy eating, physical activity and literacy.
 Summer Movies in the Park gives an opportunity to interact with thousands of San Diego families to educate and support them with these types of important messages.
-Many of the events are held in parks located within socio-economically challenged areas of the county.
-These events are sometimes the only option for safe recreation available to families struggling financially.
+Many of the events are held in parks located within socioare sometimes the only option for safe recreation available to families struggling financially.

-JACOBS & CUSHMAN SAN DIEGO FOOD BANK HOLIDAY FOOD DRIVE 2017
+JACOBS & CUSHMAN SAN DIEGO FOOD BANK HOLIDAY FOOD DRIVE 2018

-First 5 San Diego partnered with the Jacobs & Cushman San Diego Food Bank for the 2017 Holiday Food Drive.
-This is the fifth year that First 5 San Diego participated in this collaboration to provide food for hundreds of thousands of the most vulnerable people in San Diego County, including chronically hungry children living in poverty.
+First 5 San Diego partnered with the Jacobs & Cushman San Diego Food Bank for the 2018 Holiday Food Drive.
+This is the sixth year that First 5 San Diego participated in this collaboration to provide food for hundreds of thousands of the most vulnerable people in San Diego County, including chronically hungry children living in poverty.